Trivivium/devops-2k20/report/REPORT.md

 #### Storing database data inside containers

 Much like the previous issue, we had an issue with the persistence of database data.
-The SQL Server image we used, store the data files of the database inside the container per default.
+The SQL Server image we used, stores the data files of the database inside the container per default.
 This wasn't an issue as long as the container wasn't removed since it was configured to persist during restarts.
 However, this did become an issue when moving to Docker Swarm as that would provision a new